Protocol

 GET

-Request the current value for a single key.
-The key is always the name of the store, and the name of the item, concatenated with a period.
-The data field will be as in the description of the REQ/REP behavior; bulk data, as described above, is sent as raw bytes in a second message.
+Request the current value for a single item.
+The target is always the name of the store, and the key for the item, concatenated with a period.
+No additional payload is required for a basic GET request.

-The default behavior for a GET request is for a cached value to be allowed as the returned response.
-A client can explicitly request an up-to-date value by setting the ‘refresh’ field to ‘True’; in that case, the daemon should provide the most up-to-date value available, even if that means communicating with a hardware controller to satisfy the request.
+The default behavior for a GET request is for a cached value to be returned by the handling daemon.
+A client can explicitly request an up-to-date value by setting the ‘refresh’ field in the payload to ‘True’; see the Message payload section for additional details.

 SET